rbrown146/Gov_Election_Analytics/index.md

-## Welcome to Rick's Election Analytics Blog
+## Predicting the 2020 Election with Rick Brown

 ### Week of 9/6